moonshotcollective/moonswap/README.md

 # Mission
-Enable Autonomous Organizations to put forth proposals to swap, borrow, lend and stream tokens from their treasuries to empower shared interest and foster long term partnerships between DAO's
+Enable Autonomous Organizations to put forth proposals to swap, borrow, lend and stream tokens from their treasuries to empower shared interest and foster long term partnerships between DAOs

 # Get Started